Norton Seal Dangerous hail falls outside during a thunderstorm.

 When hail starts to fall while you’re outside, it’s time to take action.
 Use these tips to get everyone around you to safety as soon as possible:

 Get inside.
-If you’re just outside your home or near any public building, get inside.
-Even the smallest hail can be dangerous and cause serious injury.
+If possible, seek shelter in your home or any public building.
+Even small hail can be dangerous and cause serious injury.
 Get a roof over your head, and fast.

 Protect your head.
 Whether you’re making your way to shelter or have to wait out the storm outside, protect your head with anything you can — a sweatshirt, jacket or backpack can work well if you don’t have anything solid to cover yourself with.

 Prepare for bad weather.
 Before you head out for a day outdoors for an activity with little access to shelter, check the weather.
-If there’s a chance for severe storms, reconsider and reschedule for a day with a clear forecast.
+If there’s a chance for severe storms, consider rescheduling for a day with a clear forecast.

 Driving in a Hailstorm